Maintaining a Distributed Spanning Forest in Highly Dynamic Networks

-On the other hand, it is not expected to reach an optimal state where a single tree covers each connected component.
-Even if the network were to stabilize, convergence to the optimum (though easy to be made certain) would not be expected to occur fast.
-Whether this general principle could be implemented in a message passing model remained an open question.
+As to performance, analyzing it requires first to define what metric is relevant in this context.
+It is not expected that the rate of changes allows {\em any} algorithm to converge towards a single tree per connected component (which is, in a sense, the optimal state in such problem).
+Before such concerns, a more important question remained to be answered as to whether such a mechanism could be implemented in more conventional message passing models.